AbCthings/Solar-Radiation-Forecast/PVforecast_PySolar_v0.2/README.md

-# This version is deprecated: use "LINKS-Foundation" version instead
+# This version is deprecated: use "LINKS_Foundation" version instead

 This is the latest available version of the PySolar PV forecast script.